42atom/minelog/index.md

    4054 plots of size: 401.235 TiB
 Plot count for all harvesters: 174931
 Total size of plots: 16.908 PiB
-Estimated network space: 24.992 EiB
+Estimated network space: 25.279 EiB
-Expected time to win: 7 hours and 13 minutes
+Expected time to win: 8 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key